How to Build a Prediction Market Platform Like Polymarket

 What is white label prediction market software?

 White label prediction market software is a pre-built, configurable platform that businesses brand and deploy under their own identity without building from scratch.
 It includes audited smart contracts, a trading interface, oracle integrations, and administrative tools.
-White label solutions reduce launch timelines from months to weeks and significantly lower initial development costs, making them ideal for teams that want to enter the market quickly without a large engineering investment.
+White label solutions reduce launch timelines from months to weeks and significantly lower initial development costs, making them ideal for teams wanting to enter the market quickly without a large engineering investment.

 Are prediction markets legal in the US and UK?